 - 11.1.
 Prepare a heritage assessment that investigates the history, physical evidence and significance of the features within the study area, based on a site inspection and documentary research, to identify and conserve features of local or greater heritage significance. - 11.2.
-The heritage assessment is to be undertaken in accordance with guidelines set out in the NSW Heritage Manual, the methodology described in 'The Conservation Plan' (J S Kerr 1996) and in the Australia ICOMOS Charter for the Conservation of Places of Cultural Significance (the Burra Charter). - 11.3.
-This assessment is to review, but is not limited to, features of potential heritage significance within the area for replanning including: - Buildings all existing - o landscaping elements built and planted - o monuments or public art installations - o infrastructure street patterns and stormwater - o potential archaeological relics, and - o places of social significance. - 11.4.
+The heritage assessment is to be undertaken in accordance with guidelines set out in the NSW Heritage Manual [Now published as many PDF files, which are listed under "NSW Heritage Manual" in the Publications list REDWatch.], the methodology described in 'The Conservation Plan' [Link REDWatch] (J S Kerr 1996) and in the Australia ICOMOS Charter for the Conservation of Places of Cultural Significance [Link REDWatch] (the Burra Charter). - 11.3.
+This assessment is to review, but is not limited to, features of potential heritage significance within the area for replanning including: - o buildings all existing - o landscaping elements built and planted - o monuments or public artinstallations - o infrastructure street patterns and stormwater - o potential archaeological relics, and - o places of social significance. - 11.4.
 Provide recommendations for the management of heritage significance to guide future development or planning to retain the assessed significance of features, including features to retain and re-use, treatment of specific spaces and fabric of significance, view corridors, setbacks and heights for new development in the vicinity, photographic archival recording or oral histories. - 11.5.
-Provide the required DCP provisions. - 11.6.
+Provide a Statement of Heritage Impact in accordance with the Statement of Heritage Impact guide which: - o identifies and assesses any direct and/or indirect impacts (including cumulative impacts) to the heritage significance of the Waterloo Congregational Church and other heritage items and conservation areas in the vicinity of the site, and - o addresses the height, density, bulk and scale, and setbacks of the proposal in relation to the locality and the surrounding development, topography and streetscape, having particular regard to its relationship with Waterloo Congregational Church. - 11.5.11.6.
+Provide the required DCP provisions. - 11.6.11.7.
 Provide an interpretation plan having particular regard to the precinct's relationship with nearby heritage items in accordance with Interpreting Heritage Places and Items Guidelines.